-In the 1960s, women sewing machinists at Ford Dagenham went on strike for equal pay.
+In 1968, women sewing machinists at Ford Dagenham went on strike for equal pay.
 The movie Made in Dagenham was based on their successful industrial action.
 But over a century before that, another group of working-class East End women changed UK labour relations forever.
 Read more about these history-making women strikers.

 We look at how their protests led to new regulations and legislation such as the Equal Pay Act 1970 that impacted the whole of Britain.